-You can press the power button to turn on the computer or put the computer to sleep mode.
+Press the power button to turn on the computer or put the computer into sleep mode.

-To turn off the computer, open the Start menu, click O Power, and then click Shut down.
+To turn off the computer, open the Start menu and click O Power, and then click Shut down.

 If your computer is unresponsive, you can turn off the computer by pressing and holding the power button for four or more seconds.
-If the computer cannot be turned off, see "Computer stops responding" on page 80.
+If the computer cannot be turned off, see "Computer stops responding" on page 80 for more information.

 You also can define what the power button does.
-For example, by pressing the power button, you can turn off the computer or put the computer to sleep or hibernation mode.
-To change what the power button does. do the following:
+For example, by pressing the power button, you can turn off the computer or put the computer into sleep or hibernation mode.
+To change what the power button does, do the following:

-- 1. Go to Control Panel, and then change the view of Control Panel from Category to Large icons or Small - 2.
-Click Power Options → Choose what the power buttons do. - 3 Follow the instructions on the screen.
+- 1. Go to Control Panel, and then change the view of Control Panel from Category to Large icons or Small icons. - 2.
+Click Power Options → Choose what the power buttons do. - 3.
+Follow the instructions on the screen.